jhegg/wow-heroic-raid-ready/README.md

 ## What does it do?

-HeroicRaidReady checks whether you have completed the achievements required to enter Heroic difficulty raids.
+HeroicRaidReady checks whether you have completed the achievements or kills required to enter Heroic difficulty raids.
 Note that only certain raids have entrance restrictions.
 The raids that are currently tracked are:

 * Wrath of the Lich King
-  * ICC 10/25
-    * The Frozen Throne (technically just the Lich King)
+  * ICC 10/25 - The Frozen Throne (technically just the Lich King)
 * Cataclysm
   * Blackwing Descent
   * The Bastion of Twilight
   * Throne of the Four Winds
   * Firelands
-  * Dragon Soul
-    * Destroyer's End
+  * Dragon Soul - Destroyer's End
 * Mists of Pandaria
-  * Mogu'Shan Vaults
-    * Part 2 - The Vault of Mysteries (technically just Will of the Emperor)
+  * Mogu'Shan Vaults (technically just Will of the Emperor)
-  * Heart of Fear
-    * Part 2 - Nightmare of Shek'zeer (technically just Grand Empress Shek'zeer)
+  * Heart of Fear (technically just Grand Empress Shek'zeer)
-  * Terrace of Endless Spring
+  * Terrace of Endless Spring (technically just Sha of Fear)

 ## How do I use it?